 “In fact,” said Mr. Mitchell, “I’ve long since stopped trying to teach people how to write.
 Instead, I teach them how to become writers, how see the world the way a writer sees the world and respond to the world a like a writer.
 I did this in the workshop through activities that force people to stop reading and talking and start experiencing.
 I 've carried these activities over to the book."

 According to Mr. Mitchell, most people never actually finish a novel because they wrongly assume that, once they have an idea for a story the rest is going to be easy: They just have to write it.

 “Writing a novel is anything but easy,” said Mr. Mitchell.
 “It’s hard.
 But I’ve worked out a writing approach that breaks the process into phases and steps that will allow the writer to chew instead of choke on the work; things like learning how to write quickly and fluidly before even thinking about starting Chapter 1.”

 Most of the activities take just minutes to perform, according to Mr. Mitchell, but, done consistently, they accumulate into the first draft of a novel.
 “I’ve laid out a plan and workflow for taking that first draft and turning it into a manuscript that’s ready to be sent off to a publisher,” said Mr. Mitchell. e.

 If you can't make it to the workshop, you can always make it to the book.

-Biff Mitchell is the author of five novels, including the Boston Jonson cyber mysteries, and numerous short stories, novellas and poems published in ezines and literary journals.
+Biff Mitchell is the author of nine novels, including the Boston Jonson cyber mysteries, and numerous short stories, novellas and poems published in ezines and literary journals.
 He’s also the author of the bestselling ebook eMarketing Tools for Writers, 2nd Edition.